How to Get From Donsol to Legazpi

 The last stop is usually at Legazpi Grand Central Terminal, but you can get off earlier if your destination is located along the way.

-Best places to stay in Legazpi
+Our favourite places to stay in Legazpi

 The choice of accommodation isn’t that great in Legazpi.
 There’s no point spending a lot of money as the standard simply won’t reach what you can get in other places in the Philippines.